Community Health Leaders

-In order to stay up to date on latest treatments, drug discovery, clinical studies and how to cope with sickle cell every day, Sickle-Cell.com brings you frequent articles, points of view and advice from leading patient advocates and experts.
+In order to stay up to date on latest treatments, drug discovery, clinical studies and how to cope with sickle cell every day, Sickle-Cell.com brings you frequent articles, points of view and advice from health leaders and experts.

 Grace is a Sickle Cell Patient, she was diagnosed with sickle cell anemia at birth and has been a warrior and fighter ever since.
 Grace had a very difficult childhood due to her sickle cell anemia.
 During her childhood she suffered many hospitalizations, surgeries, and sickle cell crises.
 Read more.